sky-cake/ayase-quart/README.md

 Python 3.13.x is required.

+At least version SQLite 3.35.0 is required if you want to use the moderation tools.
+AQ was developed against 3.47.0.
+You can check your installed version with `python3.13 -c "import sqlite3; print(sqlite3.sqlite_version)"`.

 Assuming you have a data source set up, you can:

 1. Copy `./src/boards.tpl.toml` to `./src/boards.toml` and edit `./src/boards.toml` with your desired boards.